emilyclark-gif/logistic_growth/README.md

 $N_0$ = 897

 The initial population size was estimated to be 879 individuals at time t=0.
-This was taken from the first data point value in the `experiment.csv` file,
+This was taken from the first data point value in the `experiment.csv` file.

 **Growth Rate (**$r$**):**